ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

 ## 5 DQN

 In this part, we can use Pytorch to build network for reinforcement learning.
-Here we need **gym** module.
+This model is the **Helloword** part in the field of RL.
+We need to use **gym** module.

 ```python
 '''